electron/electron/docs/api/session.md

 #### `ses.availableSpellCheckerLanguages` _Readonly_

-A `String[]` array which consists of all the known available spell checker languages.
+A `string[]` array which consists of all the known available spell checker languages.
 Providing a language code to the `setSpellCheckerLanaguages` API that isn't in this array will result in an error.

 #### `ses.cookies` _Readonly_